fortran-lang/fortran-lang.org/learn/building_programs/build_tools.md

 appending the ``.o`` suffix instead of substituting it.
 Notice that we still need to explicitly define the interdependencies in the ``Makefile``.
-We also added a dependency for the object files on the ``Makefile`` itself, in case you change the compiler, this will allow you to savely rebuild.
+We also added a dependency for the object files on the ``Makefile`` itself, in case you change the compiler, this will allow you to safely rebuild.

 Now you know enough about ``make`` to use it for building small projects.
+If you plan to use ``make`` more extensively, we have compiled a few tips for you as well.

 {% capture note %}

-In this guide, we avoided and disabled a lot of the commonly used ``make`` features that can be particularly troublesome if not used correctly, we highly recommend staying away from the buildin rules and variables if you do not feel confident working with ``make``, but explicitly declare all variables and rules.
+In this guide, we avoided and disabled a lot of the commonly used ``make`` features that can be particularly troublesome if not used correctly, we highly recommend staying away from the builtin rules and variables if you do not feel confident working with ``make``, but explicitly declare all variables and rules.

 You will find that ``make`` is capable tool to automate short interdependent